 - To understand how communities and organizations came together through principled and focused leadership to gather the information, resources, and learning tools necessary to make extraordinary advances in human rights including those in education.

 - To explore the classroom content, teaching methods and materials, student assignments and examinations, and out-of-class academic experiences that produced large numbers of informed, dedicated, and effective civil rights advocates.

 - To apply the historical lessons of the above to contemporary issues involving educational inequality and the policies that perpetuate such inequality.

-- To apply historical and policy research findings on the advancement of human rights to class discussions, assignments, and undergraduate research opportunities in American History and Citizenship and Democracy courses.
+- To apply historical and policy research findings on the advancement of human rights to class discussions, assignments, and undergraduate research opportunities.

 Poch, R. (2012).
 "Shaping Freedom's Course: Charles Hamilton Houston, Howard University, and Legal Instruction on U.S. Civil Rights."
 American Educational History Journal, Vol. 39, No. 2.